Bible Translation Seminars

 This second seminar in the series took place in April 2012.
 Discussion focused on the idea that, in the language of ancient rhetoric, media translation in all its aspects – text, audience, production, evaluation – requires of the Bible Societies an intentional investment in ethos, logos, and pathos.
 An investment in ethos, first of all, is a reaffirmation of the character of the Bible Societies and their commitment to providing the Scriptures in multiple languages and formats.
 A second investment in logos is a reaffirmation of the need to critically study the audience and its needs with the same diligence we use in studying the source text.
 Finally, an investment in pathos is a reaffirmation of the need to treat engagement not as a hoped-for consequence of Bible translation, but as a feature intentionally designed into every project in light of a true appreciation of the complex nature of ‘text’, a deeper understanding of audience, an acceptance of production steps far different than those required by the print medium, and a willingness to trust assessment tools and processes tailored to media presentations of the Bible.

 The work of two renowned Italian semioticians (Umberto Eco and Paolo Fabbri), paired with recent research in the field of cultural studies, helped to shape the main presentations at this first seminar on intersemiotic translation, which convened in Misano, Italy, in March 2011.
 Lectures by the other subject matter experts looked at translation from a wide variety of contexts and disciplinary perspectives: communications, linguistics, text criticism, and skopos, as well as ethnomusicology, performance studies, sign language, orality and media.

 Translation Resources Seminars

-Experts in the field of Bible translation (biblical studies, consulting, software and Web technology) met in October 2012 to discuss the future of Bible translation resource development.
+Experts in the field of Bible translation (biblical studies, consulting, software, and internet technologies) met in October 2012 to discuss the future of Bible translation resource development.